goodytenzor/CurrencyExchangeAPI/README.md

 Use PostMan to post your queries to the statistics API.

-Open PostMan, create a new POST request.
+Open PostMan, create a new POST request to the address : https://localhost:44336/api/v1/stats
 * Set the headers
   Content-Type : application/json
 * Set the body